 Some insurers have more expensive premiums because they contain a plethora of bells and whistles.
 We’re talking items that you will rarely ever claim for, such as cover for valets who drive your car or cover for sports gear in the car.

-Some insurers split it out into basic cover and car insurance add-on products such as contents insurance, to give consumers even more control over the variables that affect their insurance premium.
+On the flipside, some insurers split it out into basic cover and car insurance add-on products, to give consumers even more control over the variables that affect their insurance premium.

 Ask yourself – what exactly do you need in your cover?
 Don’t pay a premium for inclusions you’ll probably never activate.
 Find a balance between what you definitely need and very likely won’t, then chew over what the policies you’re comparing are really worth to you.